Northwest Renewable Energy Institute FAQs

 Northwest Renewable Energy Institute (NWREI) is a program that offers students the opportunity to earn the certifications and experience necessary to become a Wind Turbine Technician.
-Over 6 months, students study both online and in-person while conducting hands-on training designed to best-prepare them for the field.
+Over 6 months, students study on campus while conducting hands-on training designed to best-prepare them for the field.

 Most wind turbine employers require some form of postsecondary education in addition to a high school diploma or GED.
 This additional education may offer a certificate or an associate degree.